addama/recipes.addama.net/README.md

 ### Command line flags

-There are two command line flags available:
+There are several command line flags available:

 * `-f`, `--force`
   * Forces the regeneration of output files even if no change warrants regeneration